nathos/serve-bootstrap/README.md

 Exporting
 ---------

-To export this project to pure HTML and CSS you will need the prerelease version of Serve.
-To get started with the prerelease version:

-    gem install --pre serve

-To export your project, use the new "export" command:
+To export your project, use the "export" command:

     serve export <project>:<output>